Boarding FAQ/Requirements

 • Flea Medication

-We require our cat guests to be flea protected year round.
+We require our cat guests to be flea protected year round, even if they are indoor cats only.

 • Medical Emergencies

 If a medical emergency arises with any of our guests while at the Blue Mountain Pets Hotel, we will attempt to contact you to discuss any course of action.
-If you are unavailable, we will attempt first, to use your own area vet, or if our guest is from a distance we will take him/her to the our own area vet/ or on-call vet.
+If you are unavailable, we will attempt first, to use your own area vet, or if our guest is from a distance, we will take him/her to the our own area vet.
+All costs associated with the vet is at the owners expense.

 • Medications